Getting your eyes tested – what you need to know

 Do I need a referral to have my eyes tested by an optometrist?

 No, a referral is not required.
-You can book a test yourself when you are due, or book a test if you believe your circumstances have changed.
+You can book a test yourself when you are due or believe your circumstances have changed.

 What should I bring to my eye examination?